NGCP/MAQSS/README.md

 Multiple Autonomous Quadcopter Search System

 # Setup
 1. Clone the multithreadedv1 branch of the MAQSS repository recursively (git clone -b --recursive multithreadedv1 https://github.com/NGCP/MAQSS.git).
-There are dependencies like Eigen that are necessary.
 2. Go into Resources directory and clone xbeeplus recursively.
 3. In both the MAQSS and xbeeplus directory, mkdir build.
 5. On the pi, cd into xbeeplus build and run "cmake ..."